geoidesic/resizable-columns-mootools/README.md

 		columnSelector:'.column',	// css class for columns
-		messageSelector:'.col_msg',	// css class for column header text minWidth:64,				// can't resize smaller than this linkedContainer:'arcGridRows'	// causes the row columns to resize along with the header columns }
+		messageSelector:'.col_msg',	// css class for column header text minWidth:64,				// can't resize smaller than this linkedContainer:'grid_rows'	// causes the row columns to resize along with the header columns }
 );
 ```